Smallest organisms

 The smallest organisms found on Earth can be determined according to various aspects of organism size, including volume, mass, height, length, or genome size.

-Given the incomplete nature of scientific knowledge, it is possible that the smallest organism is undiscovered.
-Furthermore, there is some debate over the definition of life, and what entities qualify as organisms; consequently the smallest known organisms (microrganisms) may be nanobes that can be 20 nanometers long.
+Given the incomplete nature of scientific knowledge, it is likely that the smallest organism is undiscovered.
+Furthermore, there is some debate over the definition of life, and what entities qualify as organisms; consequently the smallest known organisms (microrganisms) may be archaea that can be 200 nanometers long.

 Microorganisms

 Obligate endosymbiotic bacteria

 The genome of Nasuia deltocephalinicola, a symbiont of the European pest leafhopper, Macrosteles quadripunctulatus, consists of a circular chromosome of 112,031 base pairs.

 The genome of Nanoarchaeum equitans is 491 Kbp long.